-One of the recently announced hot sauces from Hot Ones, The Classic Pepper X edition is going to spice up the relatively tame Classic using the Pepper X peppers from the Last Dab.
-We have yet to taste this one, but we will be sure to review the new flavor as soon as our Heatonist subscription box arrives!
+One of the exciting experiments from from Hot Ones, The Classic Pepper X edition spices up the relatively tame Classic using the Pepper X peppers from the Last Dab.
+We have finally tried it thanks to the Hot Ones subscription box!
+Check out our in-depth analysis and taste test here.

 Los Calientes Rojo (NEW)

 Another new sauce from Hot Ones, Los Calientes Rojo takes the delicious, tropical notes from the original and spices things up.
-The new recipe swaps serrano peppers for red ripe jalapenos.
-They also use more habaneros to bring the heat level up.
+The new recipe swaps serrano peppers for smoked red ripe jalapenos.
+They also use more habaneros to bring the heat level up slightly.